kyberdrb/IBS/README.md

     - Max size for uploaded file: 4GB
     - Max number of files uploaded at once: 500
     - The download of multi-file has an upper limit of 500MB, while the download of a single file is not limited

-1. sync git repos - `git_manage_all_repositories`
+1. Clean up backed up files

-        git_status_all
+    1. delete the apps directory

-        # git add + commit + push for each unclean repo
+    1. from the Phone-complete directory delete all directories - leave only files

-        git_pull_all
+1. sync git repositorier - `git_manage_all_repositories`

     1. Check the status of every repository

             date && time "${HOME}/git/kyberdrb/git_manage_all_repositories/git_status_all.sh" "${HOME}/git/" && date

         Commit & Push all changes in all modified repositories one-by-one and manually, to have things under control

     1. After pushing all changes, check the status again, to make sure all repositories are in consistent and up-to-date state

             date && time "${HOME}/git/kyberdrb/git_manage_all_repositories/git_status_all.sh" "${HOME}/git/" && date

     1. Pull all changes from the upstream for all repositories to sync changes to the local machine for files in such repositories that I usually update online via GitHub editor

             date && time "${HOME}/git/kyberdrb/git_manage_all_repositories/git_pull_all.sh" "${HOME}/git/" && date

 1. `clean_pacman_cache_dir` - to reduce the backup size for Clonezilla as much as possible